muellerberndt/obfuscation-metrics/README.md

 ## The problem

 There is no practical, repeatable process to verify whether, and to what grade, a mobile app is resilient against reverse engineering.
-One of the overall goals in the MASVS / MSTG is to define practical processes that can be used by mobile app-sec experts for assessing the robustness of software protections using white-box and black-box analysis.
+One of the overall goals in the MASVS / MSTG is to define practical processes that can be used by mobile app-sec experts for assessing the robustness of software protections.
 The "obfuscation metrics" project is part of this larger effort.

 ### The OWASP model